 The Space Age has transformed our lives in numerous and mostly invisible ways.
 It began at the middle of the last century and continues to this day.
-To tell this story, the Smithsonian’s National Air and Space Museum is planning a new exhibition, Raytheon Technologies Living in the Space Age, that is scheduled to open in 2025.
+To tell this story, the Smithsonian’s National Air and Space Museum is planning a new exhibition, RTX Living in the Space Age, that is anticipated to open in 2026.
 The exhibition will share how the Space Age impacts the lives of people worldwide through the stories of people and objects which brought it about.
 The exhibit will immerse visitors in three levels of interaction—the missile pit, the first floor, and the balcony—with the objects and themes of the gallery.
 The displays will take full advantage of the atrium's two-story height.

 The gallery will encourage meaningful intergenerational conversations among families.
 The exhibition team’s aspiration is that visitors will leave the exhibition with new questions and ideas after learning the history of the Space Age through objects and human stories.
 We hope that they will walk away with the understanding that there are consequences and vulnerabilities to the Space Age technologies that challenge assumptions of convenience.

 The introduction to the gallery will beckon visitors with the sight of an illuminated star that once stood at the “Astroland” amusement park in Coney Island, New York.
 This early artifact of the Space Age will be surrounded by visual images and text that offer our visitors quick clues about the past, present, and future of the Space Age.